 between service deliverer and consumer, an important type of intervention is a ‘social infrastructure’, which is a structured way of bringing service deliverers together to incrementally redesign their own service.
 Practices that support the design of social services include: developing a deep understanding of the needs of both service consumers and service deliverers, using design expertise to frame complex problems, and playing

 an active role in prototyping and implementing the intervention.

-van der Bijl-Brouwer, M 2016, 'The Challenges of Human-Centred Design in a Public Sector Innovation Context', Proceedings of DRS 2016, Design Research Society 50th Anniversary Conference, Design Research Society International Conference, Design Research Society, Brighton, UK, pp. 2149-2164.View/Download from: UTS OPUS or Publisher's site
+van der Bijl-Brouwer, M 2016, 'The Challenges of Human-Centred Design in a Public Sector Innovation Context', Proceedings of DRS 2016, Design Research Society 50th Anniversary Conference, Design Research Society International Conference, Design Research Society, Brighton, UK, pp. 2149-2164.View/Download from: Publisher's site